 Having to constantly explain OTC to the people around you—even your doctors!—can be exhausting, so we created a resource to help.
 Below you’ll find two different worksheets.
 One is to share with people like family, friends, and co-workers, and one to share with people on your healthcare team, like your primary care physician or OB/GYN, who might not be as familiar with OTC.

-Each worksheet gives a brief description of OTC and what it means to be a carrier, it also has space for you to fill in important information about the support and care you may need when it comes to making healthcare decisions that could be impacted by your OTC.
+Each worksheet gives a brief description of OTC and what it means to be a carrier; it also has space for you to fill in important information about the support and care you may need when it comes to making healthcare decisions that could be impacted by your OTC.

 OTC Symptom Assessor Survey